Healthdirect Free Australian health advice you can count on.

 You should avoid soap, hot water and vigorous rubbing, which can make the inflammation worse.
 Ask your pharmacist about soap-free products you can use.

-For babies, nappy rash cream applied to the tip of the penis can help clear up or prevent balanitis.
+For babies, apply nappy rash cream to the tip of the penis to help clear up or prevent balanitis.

-You should see your doctor if you can’t comfortably pull your foreskin back to expose the glans.
-If your foreskin doesn’t retract easily, don’t use force as you may cause damage.
+You should see your doctor if you can't comfortably pull your foreskin back to expose the glans penis.
+If your foreskin doesn't retract easily, don't force it as you may cause damage.

 Resources and support